 What these averages tell you is the general health of stock prices as a whole.
 If the economy is "doing well," then the prices of stocks as a group tend to rise.
 If it is "doing poorly," prices as a group tend to fall.
 The averages show you these tendencies in the market as a whole.
 If a specific stock is going down while the market as a whole is going up, that tells you something.
 Or if a stock is rising, but is rising faster or slower than the market as a whole, that tells you something as well.

-For more information on stocks and investing, check out the links on the next page.
+For more information on stocks and investing, check out the links below.